The Big Bend: A U-shaped skyscraper that aims to be the longest in the world

 "If we manage to bend our structure instead of bending the zoning rules of New York, we would be able to create one of the most prestigious buildings in Manhattan," reads the building proposal on Oiio's website.

-The designer of the project, Ioannis Oiaonomou, was inspired to create the U-shaped structure after learning that a company created an elevator that not only moves vertically, but also horizontally.
+The designer of the project, Ioannis Oikonomou, was inspired to create the U-shaped structure after learning that a company created an elevator that not only moves vertically, but also horizontally.

 The Big Bend is just an idea - for now.

-Oiaonomou has sent the plans to a few companies and is currently seeking investments.
+Oikonomou has sent the plans to a few companies and is currently seeking investments.